 Once children are in elementary school, they are more familiar with the concept of accidental ingestion of a poison.
 But kids have a natural curiosity, and they often don’t think about the consequences of their actions.
-Children may think they know what something is …Continue reading →
+Children may think they know what something is …Click here to continue reading

 Accidental ingestions can occur anywhere — at home, at a family member’s house, in the park, at the mall — wherever you travel.
 One statewide resource that is constant is the Wisconsin Poison Center.

 Program the number of the Wisconsin Poison Center in your cell phone: (800) 222-1222.
-Wherever you go, this toll-free number will connect you to certified poison specialists for …Continue reading →
+Wherever you go, this toll-free number will connect you to certified poison specialists for …Click here to continue reading

 While it may seem easier and more efficient to do a Google search and find out how to treat various ingestions, oftentimes you could be receiving the wrong information.
-Most people don’t have the medical knowledge to sift through the vast array of resources online, …Continue reading →
+Most people don’t have the medical knowledge to sift through the vast array of resources online, …Click here to continue reading

 Kids who aren’t school-age yet are curious and can get into anything!
-While there are lots of dangerous items that can be appealing to a small child, here are the top five potential …Continue reading →
+While there are lots of dangerous items that can be appealing to a small child, here are the top five potential …Click here to continue reading

 Powerful, rare-earth (neodymium) magnets can cause serious injury and death if swallowed.
 They are up to ten times more powerful than traditional magnets and attract each other even if they are in different areas of the digestive system.

 In the past, swallowed magnets generally could be treated with a wait-and-see approach, relying on them to pass without incident.
-With the proliferation of these small rare-earth …Continue reading →
+With the proliferation of these small rare-earth …Click here to continue reading

 Wisconsin Poison Center wants parents to be aware of a new trend spreading across Wisconsin that’s all trick and no treat.